 Benefit-to-Cost ratio was also worked out for farmers' practice and demonstration plots as given in Table 2.
-The B:C ratio as reported in Table 2 was greater BBF plots (2.24) than in the conventional method (1.68) of sowing of groundnut.
-This is due to the reduction in the primary tillage operation method as well as increased production.
-Please make it more clear.
+The B:C ratio as reported in Table 2 was greater Broad Bed Furrow plots (2.24) than in the conventional method (1.68) of sowing of groundnut.